 In certain cases, breast reduction may be covered by insurance.
 Typically, insurance companies require documented evidence proving that conservative treatments for back, neck and shoulder pain have not helped improve the condition.
 Otherwise, breast reduction is considered cosmetic and can be performed as an elective procedure, with the patient responsible for the cost of surgery.
 At our Asheville Plastic Surgery Center, the total cost of breast reduction typically runs between $5,000 and $8,000, depending on the individual case, sometimes involving additional liposuction.

 Whether you wish to pursue insurance coverage or would like information on financing and payment options, our financial specialist will be glad to help you determine what steps to take.

 Please contact us for more information

-If you are considering your options for reducing your breast size, please feel free to contact our office in Asheville, North Carolina.
+If you are considering your options for reducing your breast size, please feel free to call 828.210.9333 or contact our office in Asheville, North Carolina.
 We will be happy to address your questions and arrange a personal consultation for you with board certified plastic surgeon Dr. Donald Conway.